 - Civic Education: Educate at least 10,000 young people aged 18–35 across five districts (Mafeteng, Mohale’s Hoek, Quthing, Qacha’s Nek, and Thaba Tseka) to raise awareness of the importance of voting.

-- Registration Awareness: Involve the Independent Electoral Commission (IEC) and community leaders to organize for 25 community outreach events, ensuring 70% of participants understand the voter registration process, dispelling myths about election rigging and highlighting the role of inclusive electoral structures
+- Registration Awareness: Involve the Independent Electoral Commission (IEC) and community leaders to organise for 25 community outreach events, ensuring 70% of participants understand the voter registration process, dispelling myths about election rigging and highlighting the role of inclusive electoral structures

 About Development for Peace Education (DPE)